-Paul Barber, our longstanding Traditional Painter member for Northants, Herts, Beds and Bucks was called by a client who had inherited a Chalon kitchen.
-Paul delivered a showroom quality finish as usual, but not without a great deal of hard extra work caused by the previous painter from years ago was not too keen on attention to detail.
+Paul Barber is our longstanding Traditional Painter member for Northants, Herts, Beds and Bucks.
+His client had inherited a Chalon kitchen in Northampton.
+Paul delivered a showroom quality finish as usual, but not without a great deal of hard extra work.
+Unfortunately the previous painter from years ago was not too keen on attention to detail.

-Chalon are a long established kitchen company at the upper end of the price range for custom made kitchens.
+Chalon are a long established kitchen company at the upper end of the price range for custom wooden kitchens.
 They have a signature paint finish, and ordinarily the sensible option is to leave it to Chalon to maintain the paintwork on their kitchens.
-At some point though, several years ago, a less than competent painter talked their way into refurbishing this Chalon kitchen and turned what was probably a work of art into a train wreck.
+At some point though, several years ago, a less than competent painter talked their way into refurbishing this Chalon kitchen.
+He turned what was probably a work of art into a train wreck.

 As Paul told me after a couple of weeks’ putting the work right